falcosecurity/test-infra/docs/local-testing.md

 ./tools/local_prowjob.sh update-maintainers
 ```

-## Testing the build-drivers ProwJobs locally
+## Testing the build-new-drivers ProwJobs locally

 ### Build a local image, and push it to the local registry